mykelalvis/FT/Traveller/WORKING/Mongoose/Mercenary.md

 GGauss Carbine auss Carbine Not as bulky as the gauss rifle, gauss carbines fire high-velocity projectiles using electromagnetic rails.
-Gauss carbines are the favoured weapon of boarding marines because of their size and ease of use.
+Gauss carbines are the favored weapon of boarding marines because of their size and ease of use.

-MMagRail Carbine agRail Carbine Using the attached power cell to augment firing rate, this carbine projects the same five-centimetre diameter alloy discs as its pistol version.
+MMagRail Carbine agRail Carbine Using the attached power cell to augment firing rate, this carbine projects the same five-centimeter diameter alloy discs as its pistol version.
 It uses a larger magazine and a more rapid fire rate, but does not increase the velocity or the ‘calibre’ of the projectiles.